mushding/Raspberry-pi-youtube-player/README.md

 * change songs at every time every moment
 * change volumn and mute
 * pause and replay
-* there is a linearbar to visualized how long dose the song play
+* there is a progress bar to visualized how long dose the song play

 ## 1. Quickly run